iceman3k/server-docker-nvidia/README.md

 ### FFMPEG

-We build our own ffmpeg from the jellyfin repo (version 4.4.1-4), which includes:
+We build our own ffmpeg from the jellyfin repo (version 7.1.2-1), which includes:
-- Hardware acceleration support for Nvidia (NVENC), Intel, and AMD (VAAPI)
+- Hardware acceleration support for Nvidia (NVENC/NVDEC), Intel, and AMD (VAAPI)
 - Multiple codec support (H.264, HEVC, VP9, etc.)
 - Optimized for streaming workloads